 FARM Program Staff

-Knowledgeable and caring, and almost all with a life-long personal experience in farming, our staff can help make a lasting difference in the lives of farmers and others with disabilities seeking independence in farming and self-employment.
+Knowledgeable, caring, and almost all with life-long personal experience in farming, our staff can help make a lasting difference in the lives of farmers and others with disabilities seeking independence in farming and self-employment.

 Email Jeff, 608.279.9436

 As Director of the FARM Program, Jeff hires, trains, and supervises the Technical and Program Assistants, Rural Rehabilitation and SES Specialists, and HelpLine Coordinator.
 He oversees outreach activities, on-site assessments, and business plans for FARM and SES, and serves as liaison to the Wisconsin Division of Vocational Rehabilitation and AgrAbility of Wisconsin.
 Jeff offers training, presentations, and mentoring on vocational rehabilitation for farmers to FARM staff, state agencies, and AgrAbility groups nationwide.
 He is a certified Assistive Technology Professional (ATP) and serves as liaison to Division of Vocational Rehabilitation (DVR) field supervisors and to Client Assistance Program (CAP), to resolve DVR service issues with clients.
 Jeff, who was raised on a Wisconsin dairy farm, joined the Easterseals Wisconsin staff in 2007.